will-cromar/super-dollop/README.md

 # super-dollop
-Part 3 of project for COP 3402
+Compiler for PL/0 programming language.
+Written for COP 3402 in Fall 2016.